NBS-LLC/playlister-web/README.md

 # Playlister Web

-The Web Version of Playlister
+A Userscript Version of Playlister

 ## Prerequisites